shogrenjacob/16-bit-cpu/docs/index.md

 Guin-16 is a 16-bit CPU based on the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture).
 This CPU was built as a capstone project at Youngstown State University.
 Guin-16 was built using the [Logisim-Evolution](https://github.com/logisim-evolution/logisim-evolution) digital logic simulator and utilizes many of the features of the program.

 Guin-16 features a custom instruction set with instructions and addressing modes inspired by the [6502 processor](https://en.wikipedia.org/wiki/MOS_Technology_6502) and the [Astro-8 computer](https://sam-astro.github.io/Astro8-Computer/).
-There are 26 unique instructions, some of which having multiple addressing modes available for efficient memory management.
+There are 26 unique instructions, some of which have multiple addressing modes available for efficient memory management.

-A unique features of the Guin-16 is the [Page Register](registers.md), which holds the index of a page in memory that can be accessed more efficiently than a typical relative memory access.
+A unique feature of the Guin-16 is the [Page Register](registers.md), which holds the index of a page in memory that can be accessed more efficiently than a typical relative memory access.
 This can be thought of as a dynamic [zero page](http://www.6502.org/users/obelisk/6502/addressing.html#ZPG), which is utilized in the 6502 processor.

 ## Installation
 You can install and use the Guin-16 yourself, the circuit (as well as the source for this site and my presentation) can be found [here](https://github.com/shogrenjacob/16-bit-cpu).
 More information on installation requirements and running programs can be found on the [installation page](installation.md).